ToxToxx/KitchenChaosTutorial/README.md

-# KitchenChaosTutorial which I learn was made by Code Monkey
+# KitchenChaosTutorial was made by Code Monkey.
+I study this tutorial right now